-As I've reflected during this Child Abuse Prevention Month, many themes from my own life have come to mind.
-I'll be writing about them in the days to come; today I share with you a "light" memory - "light" in the sense that an otherwise heavy lifelong theme, that of intimidation, is the basis for the event in this essay, yet the behavior and the response to the intimidation have a humorous edge, one that makes me smile, even today.
+Reflecting during this Child Abuse Prevention Month, several themes from my own life have come to mind.
+Today I share with you a "light" memory - "light" in the sense that while an otherwise heavy lifelong theme, intimidation, is the basis for the event I write about, the concomitant behavior, and the response to it, have a humorous edge, one that makes me smile even today.
 And a very familiar talent graces the anecdote :)

 I hope you enjoy...

 Driving recently, listening to WCBS talk radio out of New York, I heard the

 spot of regular contributor, actor/author Charles Grodin.
 Typically less than a

 minute long, Grodin’s comments cover a wide range of topics, all thoughtful musings delivered in his unique way.
 I can’t say I’ve